Wasserstein Geometry of Information Loss in Nonlinear Dynamical Systems: Problem formulation and measure-theoretic lifting

-Another important but often misinterpreted point is the embedding dimension.
-While Takens' theorem points out that the minimal dimension for achieving a time-delay embedding is at least $2m + 1$ ($m > 2d_A$ for the attractor manifold, where $d_A$ denotes the box-counting dimension), this condition should not be interpreted as saying that simply stacking $m$ successive time delays automatically provides $m$ independent degrees of freedom.
-For autonomous systems, successive time delays are always strongly correlated, especially when the lag value is small, the delay coordinate is redundant with a lower-dimensional reconstruction.
-On the other hand, when the time delay is too large, the reconstructed coordinates become decorrelated, and the time-delay vectors shape a degenerated, product-like geometry.
-An example is shown in figure~\ref{fig:Increasing check}.
-However, selecting delay parameters is nontrivial, and this remains an open problem: increasing $m$ does not guarantee a successful embedding; at the same time, the choice of lag $\tau$ is crucial and determined by the mixing property of the latent system.
-As a result, when $m$ is insufficient, or $h$ is degenerate, $F$ may fail to be injective, leading to self-overlap in reconstructed coordinates, that is, there exist distinct states $\mathbf{z}_1\neq \mathbf{z}_2$ such that $F(\mathbf{z}_1)=F(\mathbf{z}_2)$.
+However, this theorem does not guarantee that the time-delay map constructed from a fixed measurement function is an embedding.
+The genericity assumption in Takens' theorem means that the set of embedding observables is large in the chosen function space, typically in the Baire category sense, but it does not provide a certificate for any particular observable.
+An arbitrarily small smooth perturbation may avoid an inadequate candidate, which makes sense as a theoretical technique but is limited in practice when a fixed, given measurement function generates the dataset.
+For the embedding dimension, the theorem requires the dimension of the reconstructed delay coordinate, rather than implying that any arbitrary stack of $m$ consecutive samples achieves an embedding.
+For autonomous systems, successive time delays may be strongly correlated, especially when the lag value is small.
+On the other hand, when the time delay is too large, the reconstructed coordinates become decorrelated, and the time delay forms a degenerate, product-like geometry.
+An example is shown in Figure~\ref{fig:Increasing check}.
+However, the selection of delay parameters is nontrivial: increasing $m$ does not guarantee a successful embedding, while the choice of lag $\tau$ is also crucial.
+When $m$ is insufficient, or $h$ is degenerate, $D_{h, \tau, m}$ may be non-injective, mapping distinct states $\mathbf{z}_1\neq \mathbf{z}_2$ to the same state as $x = D_{h, \tau, m}(\mathbf{z}_1)=D_{h, \tau, m}(\mathbf{z}_2)$.

-However, we emphasise that the non-injectivity of the time-delay map is inherently determined by the dynamical system, rather than by the delay parameter selection of the not well-defined time-delay map.
-We consider the well-defined differential embedding map where the small delay time takes the limit $\tau \rightarrow 0$:

-where $\mathcal{L}_f h=\nabla h\cdot f$ is the Lie derivative, and it has been proved that the time-delay map is locally related to the time-delay map via a Taylor transform up to truncation~\cite{packard1980geometry}.
-A typical example is the Lorenz system; as proven by Cross \textit{et al.} \cite{cross2010differential}, no three-dimensional differential mapping can achieve a global diffeomorphism of the flow without self-overlap.
-More concrete examples of the R\"ossler system with different coordinate projections as measurement functions can be found in Appendix~\ref{ape: Rossler}.
-Our goal is to quantify the ambiguity induced by such non-injectivity using only information available in the reconstruted space.